 This is the most common technique used to isolate highway impact.
-It has been frequently used to study the effect on land values in an area adjacent to a new highway facility (the survey area).
-To separate the effect of nonhighway related factors from those related to the highway, a control area, similar to the survey area, is selected.
-This control area is ideally chosen far enough from the highway to have been unaffected by the highway facility.
+It has been frequently used to study the effect on land values in areas adjacent to a new highway facility.
+The technique does not involve an effort to identify the effect of each of the non-highway related factors influencing the development in the survey area.
+To find the total effect of the non-highway related factors, a control area, similar to the survey area, is selected.
+This control area is usually chosen far enough from the highway to have been unaffected by the highway facility.

 In theory, the survey area and the control area would have to be exactly alike in all respects during the period just prior to the highway improvement.
-Also, the factors affecting development in the two areas should be the same, except for the highway improvement.
+Also, the factors affecting development in the two areas should be the same, except the highway improvement.
 These requirements are hard to meet, as the spatial limits or distribution of the highway impact are not known in advance, and it is difficult to gather information relating to all non-highway related factors.
-For example, certain social groups frequently control certain areas of the community, and thus economic activity may be linked to a limited area, and land development may be strongly influenced by the local powerstructure.
-For these and other reasons, it may not be possible to find an ideal control area.
+For example, certain social classes frequently dominate certain areas of the community, and thus economic activity may be linked to a limited area, and land development may be strongly influenced by the local power-structure.
+Consequently, it may not be possible to find an ideal control area.